 Note: If you have a peer-to-peer network (workgroup) you will have to use this method as your clients will not have a login script.

 To run network disinfection, use the command line version of the Sophos Anti-Rootkit tool.
-See the knowledgebase article on the command line version for details.

 Check to see if the rootkit is only present on a few computers, or if it has spread to your domain controller.